01-edu/public/subjects/forum/forum.en.md

 This project consists in creating a web forum that allows :

 - communication between users and the community through the creation of posts/comments.
+- associate posts to categories.
 - non-registered users to only see posts/comments.
-- registered users to like or dislike posts/comments.
-- associate posts to categories.

 Your forum should work based on services.
 Using services to create a project means that instead of having a monolith architecture, you actually have various components distributed across a cluster of instances.
 In other words, dividing the project in smaller "projects", this way it becomes easier to understand and your project will become more scalable.

-- For example for a taxi like application you can divide it in : passenger management, billing, notifications, payments, trip management and driver management.
+- For example for a taxi like application you can divide it in the following services : passenger management, billing, notifications, payments, trip management and driver management.

 You can learn more about this [here](https://www.nginx.com/blog/introduction-to-microservices/).